 Oil Containment Boom and Oil Absorbent Boom

-Oil Booms are one of the most efficient options for containment and oil spill cleanup.
-Floating oil booms are available in calm water, fast water, or open water models, to contain oil spills and prevent further spreading.
+Oil booms are one of the most efficient options for containment and oil spill clean up.
+Floating oil booms are available in calm water, fast water, or open water models to contain oil spills and prevent further spreading.
 Oil absorbent booms can be placed around a spill to absorb oil on land or in water.
-Whether you are looking to contain a large spill, small excess oil in your marina or for emergency oi spill response, we manufacture oil spill products that meet your needs.
+Whether you are looking to contain a large spill, small excess oil in your marina, or for emergency oil spill response, we manufacture oil spill products that meet your needs.

 Standard Oil Spill Containment Boom